nylas/exchangelib/README.rst

         Mailbox, Attendee, Q, ExtendedProperty, FileAttachment, ItemAttachment, \
         HTMLBody, Build, Version

     # Specify your credentials.
-Username us usually in WINDOMAIN\username format, where WINDOMAIN is
+Username is usually in WINDOMAIN\username format, where WINDOMAIN is
     # the name of the Windows Domain your username is connected to, but some servers also
     # accept usernames in PrimarySMTPAddress ('myusername@example.com') format (Office365 requires it).
     # UPN format is also supported, if your server expects that.
     credentials = Credentials(username='MYWINDOMAIN\\myusername', password='topsecret')